-Warren is the Chief Executive of 2020 Communications Trust and on a number of Māori and Technology boards and committees.
-He is board chair of his hapū trust.
+Warren is the Chief Executive of 202 Communications Trust and on a number of Māori and Technology boards and committees.
+He holds a PhD in Strategic Management from the University of Waikato.
+He has experience in technology, business and education sectors.